 Then finally arrived the time to jump on board of "our" car and start the ride.

-As we left around 5 pm we had ahead two hours of sun before sunset and many hours daylight during the morning the day after.
+As we left around 5 pm we had two hours of sun left before sunset and many hours of daylight during the morning the day after.

-First thing we did, as soon as the train departed, was to create and flatten an area of the car to lay out our sleeping bags for the night, to have a designated ready and sheltered area.
+First thing we did as soon as the train departed was to create and flatten an area of the car to lay out our sleeping bags for the night and have a designated ready and sheltered area.